 Step 7: Water is added to fumarate, producing the four-carbon molecule L-malate.

 Step 8: A hydrogen molecule is removed from L-malate in an oxidation reaction, which results in the regeneration of oxaloacetate.
 The energy released leads to the production of an NADH molecule.

-1 Acetyl-CoA + 3 NAD+ + 1 FAD + 2 HO + 1 GDP + 1 P → 1 CoA-SH + 3 NADH + 1 FADH+ 2 CO+ 1 GTP + 3 H+
+1 Acetyl-CoA + 3 NAD+ + 1 FAD + 2 H2O + 1 GDP + 1 P → 1 CoA-SH + 3 NADH + 1 FADH2 + 2 CO2 + 1 GTP + 3 H+

-After the citric acid cycle, NADH and FADH make their way through oxidative phosphorylation to the electron transport chain.
-It is here where these molecules donate their high energy electrons to spearhead the synthesis of ATP from ADP- 32 total ATPs in fact, per glucose molecule that enters glycolysis.
+After this cycle, NADH and FADH2 go through oxidative phosphorylation to the electron transport chain.
+Here, these molecules donate their high-energy electrons to spearhead the synthesis of ATP from ADP- 32 total ATPs per glucose molecule that enters glycolysis.

-When memorizing the citric acid cycle, focus on the big picture first and narrow in on the details later.
-For example, first consider what the citric acid cycle is for- to release stored energy that the cell can use.
+When memorizing this cycle, focus on the big picture first and narrow in on the details later.
+For example, consider what the cycle is for to release stored energy that the cell can use.

-There is a lot to take in when you first start learning about the citric acid cycle for the MCAT.
+When you first start learning about the citric acid cycle for the MCAT, there is a lot to take in.
 But the great thing about this metabolic pathway is that there is a lot of logic and common sense to its inputs and outputs-–it is a cycle, after all!